After Red Lake rescue, DNR and law enforcement advise caution on ice

 “Before you do any type of help yourself, you should be contacting first responders.
 Contact 911 and get the cavalry coming, because if you become a statistic yourself, you’re not helping them and now we’ve got two people to rescue,” said Riggs.

-The DNR says no amount of ice is ever considered fully safe, but 4 inches is the general recommendation to avoid falling through.
-That said, ice emergencies can happen even on ice thicker than 4 inches.
+The DNR says no amount of ice is ever considered fully safe, but four inches is the general recommendation to avoid falling through.
+That said, ice emergencies can happen even on ice thicker than four inches.